theopin/tp/docs/UserGuide.md

    * `/exit`: Exits the app.

 A bit confused?
 Here is a video guide on doing steps 4-9 using the terminal (not cmd).
 Note that CheatLogs.jar already been placed in the Desktop folder.

+> :exclamation: This demonstration follows step 8b instead of step 8a.

 ![ezgif-6-63beb94eab4e](https://i.ibb.co/Q9FShJt/ezgif-6-63beb94eab4e.gif)
  <br>